rabbit11/Web-Development-Bootcamp/README.md

 This repository contains all the projects developed during an online web development bootcamp taken by me.

+The objective of this course was to learn everything needed to deploy an application/website.

 Included bellow is the content description of this course:

 	HTML5